 Frequent travelers will also be able to take greater advantage of the increased earning potential with the 3x points for all travel and dining purchases.

-Here’s the bottom line: the Chase Sapphire Preferred® is a great place to start.
-If you get the card (or already have it) and notice that you could benefit from an increase to 3x points on travel and dining or some perks that would make your travel better, then you can apply for a Chase Sapphire Reserve℠.
+The bottom line is that the Sapphire Preferred is a great place to start.
+If you get the card (or already have it) and notice that you could benefit from an increase to 3x points on travel and dining or some perks that would make your travel better, then you can apply for a Sapphire Reserve.

 Just remember, both of these cards do fall under the 5/24 rule from Chase, which is just another incentive to make these top travel rewards credit cards top priorities in your card portfolio!